Madoi County: Geography and Climate

 With an elevation of around 4300 m, Madoi County has an alpine climate (Köppen EH), with long, bitterly cold and very dry winters, and brief, rainy, cool summers.
 Average low temperatures are below freezing from early September to mid June; however, due to the wide diurnal temperature variation, average highs are only below freezing from early November thru mid March.
 Despite frequent rain during summer, when a majority of days sees rain, no month has less than 50% of possible sunshine; with monthly percent possible sunshine ranging from 53% in June to 79% in November, the county seat receives 2,838 hours of bright sunshine annually.
 The monthly 24-hour average temperature ranges from −15.7 °C in January to 8.0 °C in July, while the annual mean is −3.33 °C, making the county seat one of the coldest locales nationwide in terms of annual mean temperature.
 Nearly three-fourths of the annual precipitation of 332 mm is delivered from June to September.

+On January 2, 1978, the lowest temperature ever recorded in Qinghai was -48.1 C at Madoi.